-Adapted by David Magee (Miss Pettigrew Lives for a Day, Life of Pi) from Allan Knee’s play The Man Who Was Peter Pan, Finding Neverland’s bowdlerized plot goes as follows:
+Adapted by David Magee (making his feature debut) from Allan Knee’s 1998 play The Man Who Was Peter Pan, Finding Neverland’s bowdlerized plot goes as follows:

-In the aftermath of the cool reception accorded his latest play, quirky author James M. Barrie (Johnny Depp) meets four young boys whose father, Arthur Llewelyn Davies, has recently passed away.
-Since Barrie often escapes into a fantasy world to avoid dealing with the harsh realities of adult life, he finds much in common with the four kids.
-Less a father figure than the boys' partner in crime, Barrie starts visiting the Llewelyn Davies home with increasing frequency.
-While he plays with the boys, young widow Sylvia (Kate Winslet) watches over them.
+In the aftermath of the cool reception accorded his latest play, man-child author James M. Barrie (Johnny Depp) meets four young boys whose father has recently passed away.
+Since Barrie often escapes into a fantasy world to avoid dealing with the harsh realities of adult life, he finds much in common with his new friends.

-Barrie, however, must keep seeing that family, for they have become the inspiration for his next play, Peter Pan.
-Additionally, the boys need some kind of a male role model as Sylvia’s health has begun to deteriorate.
+Barrie, however, must keep seeing the Llewelyn Davies family, for they have become the inspiration for his next play, Peter Pan.
+Moreover, the boys need some sort of “adult role model,” especially as Sylvia’s health has begun to deteriorate.

-Admittedly, the Finding Neverland storyline has several elements in common with reality, e.g., the characters’ names and the fact that they all speak English.
-Similarities to the facts just about end there, as Finding Neverland follows its own never-never, crowd-pleasing path.
+In all fairness, the Finding Neverland narrative does have several elements in common with reality, e.g., the characters’ names and the fact that they all speak English.
+The connection between the film and the facts just about ends there, as the filmmakers proceed along their never-never, audience-pandering path.

-Johnny Depp, fresh off of a Best Actor Academy Award nomination for the blockbuster Pirates of the Caribbean: The Curse of the Black Pearl, looks as much like James M. Barrie as Julia Roberts or Jennifer Lawrence looks like Nosferatu’s Max Schreck – who, incidentally, would have been an infinitely more appropriate Barrie.
-And it doesn't stop there.
+For starters, Johnny Depp – fresh off of a Best Actor Academy Award nomination for Gore Verbinski’s blockbuster Pirates of the Caribbean: The Curse of the Black Pearl – looks as much like James M. Barrie as Kate Winslet or Radha Mitchell looks like Nosferatu’s Max Schreck – who, incidentally, would have been a far more appropriate Barrie.

-Depp’s Barrie is thoroughly desexualized so 21st-century audiences wouldn't even dream of questioning his strong interest in the four boys, particularly Peter.
-Finding Neverland is that Disneyfied – especially when one takes into account that reality was considerably more complex.
+Depp’s Barrie is thoroughly desexualized and “normalized” so 21st-century audiences won’t even dream of questioning his intense interest in the four Llewelyn Davies boys, particularly Peter.
+(There were actually five Llewelyn Davies boys and Barrie’s favorite was Michael, but never mind.)

 But it’s only a movie!

-Well, as far as I'm concerned, for make-believe to be believable it must feel genuine.
-However, throughout most of Finding Neverland, I found it impossible not to sense, just out of camera range, the presence of studio executives, producers, screenwriters, and others involved in the creation of this froth doing their best to ensure that everything looked and sounded as “innocent” and “hopeful” as possible.
-Even death itself.
+But while watching Finding Neverland, how can one ignore the ghostly presence, just out of camera range, of studio executives, producers, and others involved in the creation of this froth, all doing their utmost to ensure that everything would look and sound as “innocent” and “hopeful” – and box-office-friendly – as possible?
+Including death itself.